 Video by Joshua Thorson

 Emily Manzo: How To Rescue

-Composer and pianist Emily Manzo gives the world premiere of a new work, to an original libretto created in collaboration with composer Jason Cady, and including the poetry of novelist Rumaan Alam.
-The story is a conversation between two friends centering around the ideas of Octavia Butler, yoga, visions of god, and the choice to have a child.
+Composer and pianist Emily Manzo gives the first outing of a new work, to an original libretto created in collaboration with composer Jason Cady, and including the poetry of novelist Rumaan Alam.
+Directed by Shannon Sindelar, the story is a conversation between two friends centering around the ideas of Octavia Butler, yoga, visions of god, and the choice to have a child.